boingkiri/boingkiri.github.io/_posts/2022-04-29-test-for-posting-by-using-admin.md

 ---
-title: Test for posting by using admin
+title: "[Deep Learning] Test for posting by using admin"
 category:
     - "Deep Learning"
 ---